DecisionPad Specifications

 - Values can be assigned in the worksheet view with drop down menus, with a slider or button set, or typed in for numerical or keyword scales

-- Weights sortable for confirmation of order
+- Weights or subjective values sortable for confirmation of order of importance or quality

-- Weights and Values can be set with paired comparisons.
+- Weights and Values can be set with paired comparisons

 - Sensitivity Analysis: